-Only US citizens and permanent residents have the eligibility to apply for Social Security Number.
-Foreign nationals who have permission to work in the US also qualify, with some rare exceptions like students on an F-visa or dependents of someone who does not qualify.
+Only US citizens and permanent residents are eligible for a Social Security Number.
+Foreign nationals with permission to work in the US also qualify, with some rare exceptions like students on an F-visa or dependents of someone who does not qualify.

 Should I use EIN or SSN on w9?

 You can use both EIN and SSN on your W9, although you will only need to use one or the other on your w9.
-The IRS isn't specific about which one to use as long as you don't have the wrong LLC name or LLC's office address on it.
+The IRS isn't specific about which one to use as long as you don't have the wrong LLC name or office address.

 Can I Use My SSN for an S Corp?